Skip to main content

 How to Clean AC Drain Line

-While it may be temping to buy your own AC drain line cleaner, be sure to contact a qualified HVAC technician when you see signs of a condensate drain pipe clog to prevent serious damage to your system or your home.
-A clogged AC drain line is a fairly common cause of system malfunction, and is often an easy issue to fix for a qualified HVAC service tech.
+While it may be temping to buy your own AC drain line cleaner, be sure to contact a qualified HVAC technician when you see signs of a condensate drain pipe clog to prevent serious damage to your AC system or your home.
+A clogged AC drain line is a fairly common cause of system malfunction, and unclogging an AC drain line is often an easy issue to fix for a qualified HVAC contractor.

 Also, you might be interested in visiting our air conditioner repair page for additional information regarding how you can help ensure that your AC works as intended and potentially reduce the risk of other future system issues.